karthiknara99/Natural-User-Interaction/README.md

-# Natural-User-Interaction
+# Natural-User-Interaction<br/>
 This repository is for CEN5726 - Natural User Interaction, Spring 2017 at the University of Florida<br/>

+"REMEMBRALL"<br/>
-The To-Do List is an android application which is named as "Remembrall".<br/>
+A To-Do List android application which works upon touch gesture events.<br/>
-It is a simple light-weight application that can literally be used without even looking at the screen as it is gesture based, where the user is required to draw a gesture corresponding to each task.
+Using a $P (point cloud) recognition method along for gesture recognition.<br/>
+Gesture templates were selected via user surveys.<br/>

 Completion Dates:<br/>
 Build 1 - 20th February, 2017